Worksheet Tab in Excel

 Worksheets are the platform for Excel software.
-These worksheets have separate tabs and every excel file must contain at least one worksheet in it.
+These worksheets have separate tabs, and every excel file must contain at least one worksheet in it.
 We have many more things to do with these worksheets tab in excel.

-#1 – Change No. of Worksheets by Default Excel Creates
+#1 Change No. of Worksheets by Default Excel Creates

 We can modify this default setting and make our own settings.
 Follow the below steps to modify the settings.

 - Step 1: Go to FILE.

-Step 2: Go to OPTIONS.
+- Step 2: Go to OPTIONS.

-- Step 3: Under GENERAL, go to when creating new workbooks.
+- Step 3: Under GENERAL, go-to when creating new workbooks.

-Step 4: Under this Include this many sheets:
+- Step 4: Under this, Include this many sheets:

-- Step 5: Here you can modify how many worksheets tab in excel need to be included while creating a new workbook.
+- Step 5: Here, you can modify how many worksheets tab in excel need to be included while creating a new workbook.

-#2 – Create Replica of Current Worksheet
+#2 Create Replica of Current Worksheet

-Right click on the worksheet and select Move or Copy.
+- Step 1: Right-click on the worksheet and select Move or Copy.

 #3 – Create Replica of Current Worksheet by Using Shortcut Key

 We can also create a replica of the current sheet by using this shortcut key.

-#4 – Create New Worksheet
+#4 – Create New Excel Worksheet

-In order to create a new worksheet, you need to click on the plus icon after the last worksheet.
+- Step 1: In order to create a new worksheet, you need to click on the plus icon after the last worksheet.

 #5 – Create New Excel Worksheet Tab Using Shortcut Key

 We can also create a new excel worksheet tab by using the shortcut key.
-The shortcut key to insert worksheet is Shift + F11.
+The shortcut key to insert the worksheet is Shift + F11.

 #6 – Go to the First Worksheet & Last Worksheet

-Assume we are working with the workbook which has many worksheets.
-We are moving between sheets regularly, if you want to move to the last and first worksheets then we need to use the below technique.
+Assume we are working with the workbook, which has many worksheets.
+We are moving between sheets regularly; if you want to move to the last and first worksheets, then we need to use the below technique.

-In order to come to the first worksheet, hold the control key and click on the arrow symbol to move to the first sheet.
+In order to come to the first worksheet, hold the control key, and click on the arrow symbol to move to the first sheet.

 #7 – Move Between Worksheets